-With Amazon on track to become one of the first $1 trillion companies, the days of simply selling second-hand books seem a distant memory.
+With Amazon now a $1 trillion company, the days of simply selling second-hand books seem a distant memory.

-The company now not only sells pretty much anything you can think of, but has now made serious strides into making its own hardware and software.
+The company now not only sells pretty much anything you can think of, but has also made serious strides into making its own hardware and software.

-From tablets to streamers to wireless speakers equipped with the Alexa voice assistant, Amazon now has large fingers in most of the home entertainment pies, and this Echo Dot is its most affordable entry-point.
+From tablets to streamers to wireless speakers equipped with the Alexa voice assistant, Amazon now has large fingers in most of the home entertainment pies, and this, the second-generation Echo Dot, is its most affordable entry-point.

 That remains one of its biggest selling points.
-If you want to dip your toe into the word of a voice-controlled virtual assistant, this is an affordable way to do it.
+If you want to dip your toe into the word of a voice-controlled virtual assistant, this is an affordable way to do it - but do bear in mind that there's now a newer version available for not a lot more money.

 MORE: Amazon Echo review